Flexible Finance Options - Buy Now Pay Later (6 months Deferred Payments)Find Out More

 French doors originated in France in the 17th century.
-They were at first a kind of floor-length, single-pane window.
+At first, they were used as a kind of floor-length, single-pane window.
 As the architectural fashion of the time and the ready availability of glass led to windows being used much more heavily and in new ways, the idea of making an entire door out of window glass with a thin wood frame took hold easily.
 When mounted in pairs, they are called French windows, due to their resemblance to the traditional casement window.

 Typically, when French doors are paired they open at opposite, outside edges.
 This allows a doorway to be twice as wide as either single door.
 This is partly due to the fact that in the 17th century it was difficult to make very large French doors that were not unduly delicate.
-Mostly, though it was because the concept of symmetry was extremely important in architecture at the time, and that arrangement was considered to be quite elegant.
+Mostly though it was because the concept of symmetry was extremely important in architecture at the time, and that arrangement was considered to be quite elegant.

 Like most architectural features, French doors became more elaborate over time.
 As glassmaking and construction techniques advanced, different types of French doors became available.
 Today, several different styles are popular, with each being best suited to different purposes.

-The French doors available to architects and homeowners today vary widely, but can be divided into two main types: internal and external French doors.
+The French doors available to architects and homeowners today vary widely but can be divided into two main types: internal and external French doors.

 The chief concern with interior French doors is that they transmit light and a sense of space between rooms.
 They might be clear or frosted, shaded or curtained, traditional wood-and-glass or made from some surprisingly high tech materials, but they all seek to connect two rooms or spaces, where normal doors divide them.

-Exterior French doors share all of these concerns, but are also built to be sturdy, secure and thermally efficient.
+Exterior French doors share all of these concerns but are also built to be sturdy, secure and thermally efficient.
 A nice, open feel is lovely, but a homeowner needs to have confidence that their exterior doors will keep unwanted guests out.

+What is the difference between French doors and patio doors?
 French doors are often mislabelled ‘patio doors’, due to the popularity of using French doors to open onto a patio or other semi-secluded exterior space.
 In fact, any door opening onto a patio is a ‘patio doors’, regardless of its style or construction.